-If, prior to January 1, 2021, a lead agency fails to approve a project certified by the Governor pursuant to this chapter, then the certification expires and is no longer valid.
+If, before January 1, 2025 2033, a lead agency fails to approve a project certified by the Governor pursuant under to this chapter, then the certification expires and is no longer valid.

 The Judicial Council shall report to the Legislature on or before January 1, 2020, on the effects of this chapter on the administration of justice.